Deekshitha-P20/Milestone-Tracking-Report/README.md

 Each project consists of multiple milestones.
 Blank values could indicate either:
   - A pending milestone.
 Or a non-applicable/skipped milestone.
   - This ambiguity led to incorrect progress calculations.
- - ✅ Goal - Accurately determine:
-  - The actual number of relevant milestones, and the true project completion stage
+ - ✅ Goal - Accurately determine the actual number of relevant milestones, and the true project completion stage

 2. Estimated Cost Analysis & Period Comparison
 Cost data required classification into: Direct Costs and Indirect Costs